niuchuangnn/niuchuangnn.github.io/_projects/noise2im.md

 <p style="text-align:justify;font-size:20px">
 Noise2Sim training process on 2D images with independent noise.
-Step 1 is to search for a set of k similar pixels for each pixel in the original noisy image, and form $k$ most similar images, which is also referred to as nearest images.
+Step 1 is to search for a set of k similar pixels for each pixel in the original noisy image, and form k most similar images, which is also referred to as nearest images.
-Step 2 is to randomly construct a pair of similar images as the input and the target to train a convolutional neural network (CNN).
+Step 2 is to randomly construct a pair of similar images as the input and the target to train a deep neural network.
 </p>